-Physical and Mechanical Testing for Product Safety
+Physical and Mechanical Testing for Product Safety and Compliance

 Physical and mechanical testing is the foundation of modern quality assurance for consumer products, industrial goods, and packaging materials.
 Every item that reaches the hands of consumers, whether it is a children’s toy, an electronic appliance, or a food contact container, must withstand real world use and comply with international safety regulations.